Resources>Blog>Function-First Antibody Discovery with Microfluidics: Screening for Activity, Not Just Binding

 Advantages Over Traditional Binding-Based Screens

 Binding-based assays are effective for screening antibodies against soluble, well-characterized antigens.
-However, they fall short in several cases:
+However, they fall short in several cases within modern antibody engineering workflows:

 • Membrane proteins often require conformational presentation not captured in recombinant formats.

-• Functional epitopes may not be accessible in binding assays.
+• Functional epitopes may not be accessible in binding assays that measure only fragment antigen-binding interactions or rely on single-chain fragment variable (scFv) formats.

-• Bispecific or agonistic antibodies require co-engagement of receptors or cell types to exert activity.
+• Bispecific or agonistic antibodies require co-engagement of receptors or cell types to exert activity on target cells.

 With droplet microfluidics, antibodies can be screened for effects such as: